puremourning/YouCompleteMe/README.md

 ### The `:YcmDiags` command

 Calling this command will fill Vim's `locationlist` with errors or warnings if any were detected in your file and then open it.
+If a given error or warning can be fixed by a call to `:YcmCompleter FixIt`, then ` (FixIt available)` is appended to the error or warning text.
+See the `FixIt` completer subcommand for more information.

 The `g:ycm_open_loclist_on_ycm_diags` option can be used to prevent the location list from opening, but still have it filled with new diagnostic data.
 See the